LindseySully/Streaming-01-Getting-Started/README.md

 1. For more information about Git in VS Code, see [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview).
 1. For more information about editing Markdown in VS Code, see [Markdown and Visual Studio Code](https://code.visualstudio.com/docs/languages/markdown).

+--
+## Module Notes:
+1. If the python script does not run it is best to check the default directory by utilizing the os library.
+Suggestion: Use the OS library and os.chdir(path) - this allows to set the default directory and add the absolute path